 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of BAC, see our tuition and fees and room and board pages.

 Student Loan Debt

-The student loan default rate at BAC is 8.3%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at BAC is 12.0%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do BAC Graduates Make?students who graduate from BAC with a bachelor's degree go on to jobs where they make an average salary of $38,200 in their early years.
-This is right on par with the average college graduate's salary of $40,800 per year.
+How Much Money Do BAC Graduates Make?bachelor's degree recipients from BAC make around $38,200 per year during the early years of their employment.
+This is right on par with the average college graduate's salary of $39,802 per year.
 Also, graduates in your major field may make more.

 Location of Belmont Abbey College